York University Station

 Overview

-York University Station is located in the heart of the York University Campus, crossing diagonally under Ian McDonald Boulevard, with the main entrance in the Harry W. Arthurs Common.
+York University Station is located in the heart of the York University Campus, crossing diagonally under Ian Macdonald Boulevard, with the main entrance in the Harry W. Arthurs Common.
 The York University Station is intended to remove the existing bus service currently circulating through the Common, and to provide pedestrian access for existing and future facilities and developments on the York University campus.
-The necessary TTC, YRT, Viva, and GO bus services will be relocated to bus terminals at Steeles West Station and Highway 407 Station.
+The necessary TTC, YRT, Viva, and GO bus services will be relocated to bus terminals at Pioneer Village Station and Highway 407 Station.

 The York University Station project incorporates the following environmental initiatives: